 Add the chicken stock and cook, stirring, for 1–2 minutes until it has reduced by half.

-Add the thickened cream.
+Add the cream.
 Simmer for 3–4 minutes until thickened (the sauce will continue to thicken as it cools).

 Stir the cooked bacon and parmesan through the sauce.